levnikmyskin/hyprland-virtual-desktops/README.md

 If a `vdesk` with a given ID or name does not exist, it'll be created on the fly.
 If you give a (non configured, see [below](#configuration-values)) name, it will be assigned to the next available vdesk id: the virtual-desktops plugin will remember this association even if Hyprland kills the related workspaces.

+The `movetodesk` and `movetodesksilent` dispatchers work similarly to Hyprland's `movetoworkspace` and `movetoworkspacesilent` dispatchers.
+See [Hyprland's wiki](https://wiki.hyprland.org/Configuring/Dispatchers/#list-of-dispatchers).
+Of course, make sure to use the `vdesk` syntax above instead of Hyprland's.

 #### Don't mix with Hyprland native workspaces
 I wouldn't mix this with any of Hyprland native workspaces functionality.
 For instance, instead of using `hyprctl dispatch workspace n` use